frankiscuwu/cs506-final-project/README.md

 ### UMAP Visualization

-We created a UMAP visualization of the model's classifications.
-Comparing this with the dataset's UMAP, we can see how well it performs: extending the distances and separating the overlaps -- shown in **Figure 8**.
+We created a UMAP visualization of Model 3's features to compare our model to the pretrained model -- shown in **Figure 8**.
+Comparing this with the preliminary UMAP, we can see how well it performs: extending the distances between clusters and separating many of the overlaps present in the original UMAP.
+Similar to the preliminary UMAP, there is some overlap between the benign and early Pre-B cases, but it is much smaller in our model's UMAP feature space.

 ![alt text](./final/vis13.png)
-**Figure 8**: UMAP of the model's classifications.
+**Figure 8**: UMAP visualisation of Model 3 features on subset of training data.

 ### Confusion Matrix